 Sign up for our regular email for updates on ministry in Canada.

-Ongoing advocacy focuses on protecting healthcare workers' conscience rights, preventing MAID expansion to mature minors or through advance requests, and prioritizing accessible, comprehensive palliative care and mental health services as true responses to suffering.
+Ongoing advocacy focuses on protecting healthcare workers' conscience rights, prioritizing accessible, comprehensive palliative care and mental health services as true responses to suffering.

 In the 2025 Agenda for Synod there is a report from the Assisted Suicide Task Force starting on page 281.